Nintynuts/3DMigotoTools/README.md

 ## Current features

-When running the application without command-line arguments, the following options are presented and multiple sessions can be performed without restarting.

-It's also possible to activate each of these modes implicitly by entering an appropriate path and optionally the desired column configuration via the command line, and in these cases the application will exit when the session completes.

-### Auto Conversion (`Auto` mode)

-The tool can convert logs as they are generated automatically.
-This requires providing a folder path containing the d3dx.ini file for your game.
+The application can convert FrameAnalysis logs to a tabular format.

-There are several ways to enter the folder path:
+There are several ways to enter the `d3dx.ini` or `log.txt` path:
 - Drag it to the exe
 - Run the exe with the file name as the first argument
 - Drag it into the console window when prompted
 - Type it into the console window when prompted

+When running the application without passing a `log.txt` file argument, the following options are presented and multiple sessions can be performed without restarting.

+### Import metadata from ini files and shader fixes

+If running the application with a `d3dx.ini` path (or with a `log.txt` path from the original FrameAnalysis folder it was dumped into), the application will scrape these files for Shader and Asset names to associate with hashes read from the frame analysis.

+### Auto Conversion (`Auto` mode)

+The tool can convert logs as they are generated automatically.
+This requires providing the `d3dx.ini` file path for your game.

 When a new FrameAnalysis folder is detected, it will generate a CSV and a conversion message log, see below for more information.

 ### Interactive Conversion (`Manual` mode)

+It's possible to activate manual mode implicitly by providing a `log.txt` file path and optionally the desired column configuration via the command line, and in this case the application will exit when the session completes.

 When a single log file is loaded, it is possible to perform multiple functions without reloading the log.
 The following functions can be performed:

-#### Import Frame Analysis log.txt
+#### Import Frame Analysis `log.txt`

-Load a log file by one of the following:
-- Drag it to the exe
-- Run the exe with the file name as the first argument
-- Drag it into the console window when prompted
-- Type it into the console window when prompted

 The application will parse the content of the file into memory for future operations.